 Ask yourself the following questions:

-Is the shopping experience fast and simple to navigate?
+- Is the shopping experience fast and simple to navigate? and

 Are you providing customers with any other content that will enhance their experience – a free voucher, a personal shopping experience, a competition?
 Ideally these should be of low cost to you, but presented as high value to your customers.